 Hey, you love the house, but the existing hardscape that comes with it?
 Not so much.
 Ripping it all out and starting over rather than trying to work around it can be the smartest way to go, but the downside is that the existing, mature landscaping is often the victim.
 While he was able to save some of the plants and reinstall them during this front yard renovation, James M. Drzewiecki ofGinkgo Leaf Studioin Cedarberg, Wisconsin created the illusion of a mature landscape by lavishing deep swaths of a few showy plants along the most visible sections.
 Lesson here?
 Concentrate color for big impact without breaking the bank.
 (Go see much more of James’remarkable work–what he does in a cold zone is amazing!)

-Large stands of tough, hardy, long-blooming perennials including yarrow, coneflower, rudbeckia, and salvia add weight to the right side of the house balancing the impressive landscaping on the left.
+Large stands of tough, hardy, long-blooming perennials.
+This includes yarrow, coneflower, rudbeckia, and salvia.
+Together these add weight to the right side of the house balancing the impressive landscaping on the left.

 Get the Look: Hi-Impact, No Waiting